 - Worst case with pernicious anaemia and very low B12 – spinal cord damage, brain lesions and serious nerve damage.

-- Balance / coordination / clumsiness.
+- Balance / coordination / changes in the way you move / clumsiness.

 - Hair loss.